SiaFoundation/docs/renting/setting-up-renterd/macos.md

 You can now access the Sia network using the `renterd` web UI by opening a browser and going to [http://localhost:9980](http://localhost:9980/).

 {% hint style="warning" %}
-If you are running `renterd` on the Zen Test Net, you will need to access the web UI on port `9880` by going to [http://localhost:9880](http://localhost:9880).
+If you are running `renterd` on the Zen Testnet, you will need to access the web UI on port `9880` by going to [http://localhost:9880](http://localhost:9880).
 {% endhint %}

 ![](../../.gitbook/assets/renterd-install-screenshots/renterd-success.png)